CobaltXII/boiler/README.md

 ## Summary

-Boiler is a small, header-only graphics and rasterization library for creating cross-platform applications based on SDL2.
+Boiler is a small, header-only graphics, audio and rasterization library for creating cross-platform applications based on SDL2.
 Boiler was created to provide a simple, fast and extensible interface to the SDL2 library.

 Boiler is oriented around per-pixel rasterization.
 It does not use any SDL2 graphics routines, such as `SDL_RenderDrawLine` or `SDL_RenderCopy`.
 Instead, it implements rasterization functions itself, to provide an extensible and flexible graphics interface.